-COPE: Centre of Perinatal Excellence has been commissioned by the Commonwealth Government of Australia to review the existing Australian perinatal mental health guideline initially developed by beyondblue (2011).
+COPE: Centre of Perinatal Excellence was commissioned by the Commonwealth Government of Australia to review and update the Australian perinatal mental health guideline previously developed by beyondblue (2011).

 An Expert Working Group (EWG) formed to develop the Guideline, has included representatives of the professional bodies in primary, maternity, postnatal and mental healthcare.
-The EWG was convened to guide and inform the development of the new Draft Perinatal Guideline.
+The EWG was convened to guide and inform the development of the new Perinatal Guideline: Mental Health Care in the Perinatal Period: Australian Clinical Practice Guideline.

 Through the work of the EWG together with specialist expert sub-committees, the Guideline has been drafted, been to public consultation and this consultation feedback is now being reviewed in the finalisation for the Guideline prior to submission to the NHMC.